pawPatoes/Mayhem/README.md

 ### Not recommended mods
 You probably shouldn't play these with Mayhem

-- Jen's Almanac (that mod has its own systems and quirks which would be sisyphean to work around, along with conflicting content.
-You either play Mayhem or play Almanac, sorry)
+- Polterworx (that mod has its own systems and quirks which would be sisyphean to work around, along with conflicting content.
+You either play Mayhem or play Polterworx, sorry)

 *This list will be updated as you people try my stupid mod with other mods and experience the crashes for themselves*